Capital Allocation Between a Risk-Free Asset and a Risky Asset

 The capital market line (CML) is the capital allocation line formed when the risky asset is a market return rather than a single-asset return.

 No investment is totally risk-free, but United States Treasuries come close.
 Although T-bills are often cited as being closest to the ideal risk-free asset for their short terms and low interest rate risk, they do have reinvestment risk.
-Another security that is close to the ideal are Treasury-Inflation Protected Securities (TIPS), which pay a fixed interest rate on a principal that is adjusted for inflation.
-For their term length, which can be 5, 10, or 20 years, there is no reinvestment risk, and the interest rate risk is mitigated by the increasing principal, since some of the change in prevailing interest rates results from changes in inflation.
+Another almost risk-free security is Treasury-Inflation Protected Securities (TIPS), which pay a fixed interest rate on a principal that is adjusted for inflation.
+For their term length, which can be 5, 10, or 30 years, there is no reinvestment risk, and the interest rate risk is mitigated by the increasing principal, since some of the change in prevailing interest rates results from changes in inflation.

 For the risky asset, many investors choose a mutual fund or an exchange-traded fund based on a market index, which provides some diversification in the risky asset without the need for security analysis.
 This passive strategy of selecting a market index security or investment for the risky asset is sometimes called the mutual fund theorem.